n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

-Dotted-circle placeholder characters (like any Unicode codepoint) can appear anywhere in text input sequences and should be rendered normally. <abbr>GPOS</abbr> positioning lookups should attach mark glyphs to dotted circles as they would to other non-mark characters.
-As visible glyphs, dotted circles can also be involved in <abbr>GSUB</abbr> substitutions.
+Dotted-circle placeholder characters (like any Unicode codepoint) can appear anywhere in text input sequences and should be rendered normally. <abbr title="Glyph Positioning table">GPOS</abbr> positioning lookups should attach mark glyphs to dotted circles as they would to other non-mark characters.
+As visible glyphs, dotted circles can also be involved in <abbr title="Glyph Substitution table">GSUB</abbr> substitutions.

 In addition to the default input-text handling process, shaping engines may also insert dotted-circle placeholders into the text